The Non-Orientable Topology of Condorcet's Paradox: Proof of Theorem

-In this section we will prove that the orientation-reversing identification performed in Theorem \ref{theorem:realised-contradictory} defines a surface $X \cong \RP$.
-We prove this by first proving that $X$ is non-orientable and then use the classification theorem for closed surfaces to prove the non-orientable surface $X$ must be homeomorphic to $\RP$.
-To prove non-orientability, we use the well-known approach of constructing a $2$-sheeted covering map $q: \XCover \rightarrow X$, from an orientable surface $\XCover$.
+In this section, we complete the proof of Theorem~\ref{theorem:realised-contradictory} by explicitly showing that the identification of the oppositely oriented disks $\DTop$ and $\DBot$ in the capped cylinder $\overline{C} \coloneqq \DTop \cup C \cup \DBot$ produce a surface $X$ that is homeomorphic to the real projective plane ($\RP$).
+We prove this by first proving that $X$ is a closed, non-orientable surface, and then, we use the classification theorem for closed surfaces to conclude that the non-orientable surface $X$ must be homeomorphic to $\RP$.

+To prove that $X$ is a surface and non-orientable, we use the well-known approach of constructing a $2$-sheeted covering map $q: \XCover \rightarrow X$ from a connected, orientable surface $\XCover$.
 To summarise, a $2$-sheeted covering map $q$ is a $2$-to-$1$ covering map, where the pre-image of each point in $X$ has a point from each orientation of $\XCover$.
-It is well-known that $X$ is non-orientable if and only if $\XCover$ is connected.
-Other examples of non-orientability proven this way include the existence of $2$-sheeted covering maps from cylinders to the Möbius Strips; from tori to Klein bottles; and the sphere to real projective planes (see~\cite[p.392]{orientations-textbook} for further details).
+Firstly this implies that $X$ is a surface, since $q$ is a covering map from a surface $\XCover$, so it follows that $X$ is locally homeomorphic to $\mathbb{R}^2$ and hence is a surface.
+Secondly $X$ is non-orientable, since given a 2-sheeted covering map $q$, it is well-known that $X$ is non-orientable if and only if $\XCover$ is connected.